Start with a baseline payoff estimate, then choose the calculator that matches what you want to understand, compare, or change next.

 Use this when a 0% APR balance transfer offer looks promising, but you need to know whether the transfer fee and post-promo APR still leave you ahead.

-It compares your current card path with the transfer offer, including the fee, promo period, balance after promo, break-even month, payoff time, and total cost.
+It compares the existing card payoff estimate with the transfer offer, including the fee, promo period, balance after promo, break-even month, payoff time, and total cost.

 Credit card balances where a promo APR offer may reduce interest, but the full cost is unclear.